github/docs/content/code-security/supply-chain-security/end-to-end-supply-chain/securing-accounts.md

 ## What's the risk?

 Account security is fundamental to the security of your supply chain.
 If an attacker can take over your account on {% data variables.product.product_name %}, they can then make malicious changes to your code or build process.
-So your first goal should be to make it difficult for someone to take over your account and the accounts of other {% ifversion ghes %}users{% else %}members{% endif %} of {% ifversion fpt %}your organization{% elsif ghec or ghae %}your organization or enterprise{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.
+So your first goal should be to make it difficult for someone to take over your account and the accounts of other {% ifversion ghes %}users{% else %}members{% endif %} of {% ifversion fpt %}your organization{% elsif ghec %}your organization or enterprise{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.

 {% ifversion ghec or ghes %}